omkarsawant99/Q_learning/README.md

 `pip install numpy matplotlib scipy`

 ## How to Run
-To perform the training and simulation of the pendulum:
+To perform the training and simulation of the pendulum, simply run the main.py script:

 `python main.py`